Life in limbo for the displaced of Damascus

 FROZEN OUT

-Poorer neighborhoods like Lawan, on the fringes of rebel-held land, face the tightest restrictions.
+Poorer neighbourhoods like Lawan, on the fringes of rebel-held land, face the tightest restrictions.

 But some upscale districts are also affected, like the government-controlled Mashroua Dummar which is close to Qassioun mountain overlooking north Damascus and next to a garrison town of senior military families mainly from Assad's Alawite minority sect.